oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

       ListenPort: 8001
 ```

-Some notes about the sample model file:
+This sample model file:
- - It includes a WebLogic credentials stanza that is required by Model in Image.
+ - Includes a WebLogic credentials stanza that is required by Model in Image.
- - It derives its domain name from the pre-defined environment variable `DOMAIN_UID`, but note that this is not required.
+ - Derives its domain name from the predefined environment variable `DOMAIN_UID`, but note that this is not required.

- - For a description of model file macro references to secrets and environment variables, see [Model file macros](#model-file-macros).
+For a description of model file macro references to secrets and environment variables, see [Model file macros](#model-file-macros).

 #### Important notes about Model in Image model files

-- Understand when to use model macros.

   - You can use model macros to reference arbitrary secrets from model files.
 This is recommended for handling mutable values such as database user names, passwords, and URLs.
 See [Using secrets in model files](#using-secrets-in-model-files).